Mach (kernel): Mach

 Under Mach, the IPC system was used for this role instead.
 To call system functionality, a program would ask the kernel for access to a port, then use the IPC system to send messages to that port.
 Although sending a message requires a system call, just as a request for system functionality on other systems requires a system call, under Mach sending the message is pretty much all the kernel does; handling the actual request would be up to some other program.

-Thread and concurrency support benefited by message passing with IPC mechanisms since tasks now consist of multiple code threads which Mach could freeze and unfreeze during message handling.
+Thread and concurrency support benefited by message passing with IPC mechanisms because tasks now consist of multiple code threads that Mach could freeze and unfreeze during message handling.
 This permits the system to be distributed over multiple processors, either by using shared memory directly as in most Mach messages, or by adding code to copy the message to another processor if needed.
 In a traditional kernel this is difficult to implement; the system has to be sure that different programs do not try to write to the same region of memory from different processors.
-However, using Mach ports makes this well defined and easy to implement, so Mach ports were made first-class citizens in that system.
+Using Mach ports makes this well defined and easy to implement, however, so Mach ports were made first-class citizens in that system.

 The IPC system initially had performance problems, so a few strategies were developed to improve performance.
 Like its predecessor, Accent, Mach used a single shared-memory mechanism for physically passing the message from one program to another.
 Physically copying the message would be too slow, so Mach relies on the machine's memory management unit (MMU) to quickly map the data from one program to another.
 Only if the data is written to would it have to be physically copied, a process called "copy-on-write".

 Messages were also checked for validity by the kernel, to avoid bad data crashing one of the many programs making up the system.
 Ports were deliberately modeled on the UNIX file system concepts.
 This permits the user to find ports using existing file system navigation concepts, as well as assigning rights and permissions as they would on the file system.